joelangeway/jhaml/README.md

     <div class="wrap"><p>paragraph 1</p><p>paragraph 2more</p></div>

-Arguments can be references with an @ sign.
+Arguments can be referenced with an @ sign.
 So this:

     def fDiv { div { @content.html } }